idle-binary/principles-of-web-accessibility/README.md

 ## Structure first

 A poorly structured interface can technically pass WCAG.
 A well-structured and intuitive interface can have multiple discrete WCAG errors.
 Chances are, the latter is more accessible to most.
-Automated accessibility tools are only really good at locating the discrete errors.
+Automated accessibility tools are only really good at locating discrete errors.
 These may be helpful diagnostically, but you need to take a holistic view.
 What will confuse or overwhelm people?
 Where will people get tripped up?
-It’s likely rewriting and restructuring the interface will have a greater impact than ticking off a list of individual success criteria.
+Don’t waste time ticking off individual success criteria when the entire structure needs redesigning.

 ## Use your words